- What is pre-foreclosure?

 month's auction data.

-- I ordered a Deed of Trust but when I tried to open the document nothing happened.
+- I tried to view a Deed of Trust but when I click to open the document nothing happened.
 Why?

 In most cases, this is a result of